Road to sobriety

 What is outpatient rehab?

-Generally, drug and alcohol treatment fall into two major categories; inpatient and outpatient treatment.
 Outpatient rehab is the perfect solution for addiction recovery process.
 The reason is, patients get to receive attention from both professionals and family members.
 They get support from every part of their lives.
 The program encompasses both drug addiction and alcoholism.
+While living at home, They get to attend day treatment during the day and then go home in the evening to be with family.

 In medical terms, the word outpatient simply means a patient who is not hospitalized overnight but visits a hospital, clinic or any facility associated with their condition.